|Lat/Lon:||46.38703°N / 103.30257°W|

-White Butte, North Dakota is located approximately halfway between the towns of Amidon, ND and Bowman, ND.
+White Butte, North Dakota is located between the towns of Amidon, ND and Bowman, ND.
 White Butte is the highest point in the state of North Dakota.
 Rising to an altitude of 3,506 feet (1,069m) above sea level, it is the 31st highest summit of U.S. state highpoints [Wikipedia link].

 While best known for its status as the North Dakota state highpoint, White Butte is also the highpoint of Slope County.
 The second highest point in the state and county, nearby Black Butte [Peakbagger link], with an elevation of 3,470 feet (1,058m) and a prominence of 448 feet (137m) is approximately 17 miles away [Google Maps link].